 When the calendar turns to October, here's where my Falmouth-area friends go to watch the harvest.

-Only two cranberry growers on Cape Cod give guided tours.
+A few cranberry growers on Cape Cod give scheduled, guided tours.

-And only one offers a special tour where you can wade into the bog.
+And only one grower offers special tours where you can wade into the bog.
 (I've done it.
-What a mind-blowing experience!)
+And I have to tell you, it was a mind-blowing experience!)

 So let's start there ...

-Long-time Cape Cod cranberry farmer, Dave Ross, and his partner, Patty, offer two different types of bog experiences at harvest time:
+Long-time Cape Cod cranberry farmer, Dave Ross, offers two different types of bog experiences at harvest time:

 A walking tour where you'll see the crew at work and learn all about